btcpayserver/blog/blog/_posts/btcpay-server-2-0.md

 - If you use **plugins in BTCPay**, not all of them are 2.0 compatible yet.
 We automatically deactivate the incompatible plugins (communicate this to a plugin dev and kindly ask them to update their plugins, once they’re compatible you can update them)
 - If you use **e-commerce integrations** (Woocommerce, Shopify, etc) update those plugins to their latest version in their dedicated stores as they ensure 2.0 compatibility
 - If you’re a **developer** leveraging BTCPay’s Greenfield API, check our [breaking changes](https://github.com/btcpayserver/btcpayserver/issues/5964) to ensure 2.0 compatibility
 - If you’re a **plugin developer**, make sure your plugins are 2.0 compatible.
-To start, bump Bump plugin to 2.0 submodule and fix errors
+To start, bump plugin to 2.0 submodule and fix errors
 - If you’re using **Translations**, report any missing strings [here](https://github.com/btcpayserver/btcpayserver/discussions/6295)

 ## 🌍 Interface localization